muppet9010/Streamlabs-Rcon-Integration/README.md

 7. The integration is now running between the Streamlabs account and the game using the selected profile.

 Should a critical error occur the program may fail to load or close.
 Details can be found in the most recent log file within the Logs folder.

+Note: on clicking `Start` the program checks the RCON connection.
+If a Factorio server has been paused by a player then the RCON command will never respond and the application will freeze.
+Make sure that Factorio hasn't been paused by a player when clicking to `Start`.
+A server with 0 players on is not in this state.

 Program Execution Concepts